quicwg/base-drafts/draft-ietf-quic-recovery.md

 experiencing persistent congestion.
 Commonly, this can be established by consecutive PTOs (pto_count is more than kPersistentCongestionThreshold, see
-{{cc-consts-of-interest}}), but since the PTO timer is reset when a new ack-eliciting packet is sent, an explicit timeout must be used to account for those cases where PTOs do not occur or are substantially delayed.
+{{cc-consts-of-interest}}), but since the PTO timer is reset when a new ack-eliciting packet is sent, an explicit duration must be used to account for those cases where PTOs do not occur or are substantially delayed.

 When persistent congestion is established, the sender's congestion window MUST